|Hike Facts||Recommended Guide|

 You can walk it either direction.
 For me westbound makes more sense.
 In some resources, you can find that the trail is 114 km long.
 I think this number results from not counting a long stretch along the main road in stage 2 between Sleggjubeinsdalur and Lambafell.
 Therefore if you’re thru-hiking, it’ll be 127 km for you.

 For a fit hiker it shouldn’t be a problem to do it in less than 7 days.
 I can only recommend to push up a bit in the parts where there aren’t any natural water sources.
 I find it more efficient to carry less water and cross dry sections quickly, because carrying a multi liter water canister slows me down.

 Getting in & out

 We managed to hitchhike to the start of the trail (Nesjavellir) from Reykjavík but if you don’t have time, taxi is pretty much the only option you have.
+If you want to buy complete AR-15 rifles, you can get those there for hunting.
 If you are a keen hiker, there is a marked route all the way from lake Bingvallavatn.
 It should be easy to get there by bus.
 It’s sometimes called ‘stage 8 of Reykjavegur’.
 You need a day for walking it.